 Contents:

-Culture creation requires effort, resources and practical adoption of an investment mindset.
+A safety culture is more than merely having policies on paper.
+It requires effort, resources, and practical adoption of an investment mindset.
 And it takes time.

 While implementing a few adjustments here and there is good on its own, it’s not enough for significant and noticeable change.